EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/The Quants.md

 - The SEC complied.
 It also decided to rely on the banks’ own quantitative models to determine how risky their investments were.
 In essence, in a move that would come to haunt not just the agency but the entire economy, the SEC outsourced oversight of the nation’s largest financial firms to the banks’ quants.

 - All the bad news made it clear that many CDOs were worth far less than most had thought.
 The losses proved jaw-droppingly large.
-Later that year, Morgan took a loss of $7.8 billion, much of it from Hubler’s desk.
+Later that year, Morgan took a loss of USD 7.8 billion, much of it from Hubler’s desk.

 - Citadel, AQR, and Saba believed they were the smart guys in the room and had either hedged against losses or were on the right side of the trade and were poised to cash in.